 Permaculture is based on patterns found universally in nature.
 If we design our systems to work in the same way nature does, then we have a much better chance of living in a sustainable and resilient world.
 Just as nature covers so many interacting components, permaculture also encompasses many interacting elements.
 It includes ecological agriculture and also culture incorporating social, economic and political aspects. as well.

-The domains of permaculture are illustrated by the petals permaculture flower below:
+The domains of permaculture are illustrated by the petals permaculture flower below (click on the appropriate text below [highlighted in yellow] for more details):

 Ethical & Design Principles – field of consciousness spiral